Difference between electrical panel

 Electrical

 The answer to 'difference between electrical panels' is that there are two main types of electrical panels: circuit breaker panels and fuse boxes.
-Circuit breaker panels are the more modern and common type, while fuse boxes are an older technology that is gradually being phased out.
+Circuit breaker panels are the more modern and common type, while fuse boxes are an older technology that is less common in newer homes.

 Step-by-Step Guide